Category Archives: Fortnightly Weather Outlook

 Figure 2: Temperature Outlook

-Drier conditions are predicted over much of the southern ASEAN region in Week 1 (29 May – 4 June).
-These drier conditions are predicted to ease during Week 2 (5 – 11 June).
+Drier conditions are predicted over parts of the northeastern Maritime Continent in Week 1 (22 – 28 January).
+In Week 2 (29 January – 4 February), drier conditions are predicted over the western Maritime Continent.

 The outlook is assessed for the region in general, where conditions are relative to the average conditions for the corresponding time of year.
 For specific updates on the national scale, the relevant ASEAN National Meteorological and Hydrological Services should be consulted.